Home > Cruises > Arctic Cruises > Grand Greenland - Mythical Lands of the North

 See the jaw-dropping beauty of nature's artworks

-Today we reach Disko Bay – a haven for whales and other wildlife.
+Today we'll reach Disko Bay – a haven for whales and other wildlife.
 The waters here are scattered with icebergs in many shapes and sizes, and they all come from one place – the Ilulissat Icefjord.
 This spectacular UNESCO World Heritage Site regularly tops the list of things to see and do in Greenland, and today you'll find out why.
-Enjoy the scenery as you walk along the wooden gangway to the breathtaking ice fjord.
+Enjoy the scenery as you walk along the wooden path to the breathtaking ice fjord.

 Marvel at giant icebergs floating placidly in the deep blue waters as they take on different hues of white, grey and blue.
 All photographers, regardless of skill, will return to the ship with the most enviable images.
-Back in pretty Ilulissat, visit the Icefjord Centre to learn more about the ice in this fascinating area and take a hike to Sermermiut to drink in the incredible views.
+Back in pretty Ilulissat, visit the Icefjord Centre to learn more about the ice in this fascinating area and take a hike to Sermermiut to take in the incredible views.

 Entering through the gateway to the north